How to Use Wax Melts – Goose Creek Candle Blog

 How Long Do Wax Melts Last?

-Goose Creek wax melts last approximately 50 to 60 hours.
+You may be wondering, how long does a typical wax melt last?
+Goose Creek wax melts last approximately 50 to 80 hours.
 This makes them some of the longest-lasting wax tarts on the market.
 If you want to treat someone to an aromatic gift, you can put together your own sample gift set with individual pieces of your go-to waxes, and they'll have plenty of burn time to take in the scents!
 They're a thoughtful addition to a wax warmer present for a housewarming party or other special occasions.

 After you've enjoyed the pleasant scent of your wax melts, remember to turn off your wax warmer.
 Blow out the tea light candle, flip the "off" switch or unplug the unit from the wall.
 When you no longer smell a strong fragrance, it's time to discard the used wax melt pieces.
 Depending on how you plan to remove the leftover wax, either wait for the melted wax to harden or simply wait for it to cool without letting it dry out.
 Sometimes, it can also be easier to remove a used wax tart if you wait for it to mostly harden but remove it while it's still a bit soft.